Sharing the joy of hiking while helping those who battle mental illness – that is what our hikes are about.

 100% of funds received from hikes go to our mission causes.

-Eighty percent of the hike donations provide grants that enable scientific research aimed at alleviating suffering from mental illness.
+Eighty percent of the hike donations provide grants that enable scientific research aimed at alleviating suffering from mental illness, as well as to fund programs to eliminate th stigma surrounding mental illness.
 Every week, science yields a better understanding of and better treatments for mental illnesses.
 So much progress has been made.
 And yet, the work is not done while so many people and families still battle the diseases and the stigma.
-We work through the Brain & Behavior Research Foundation and their outstanding NARSAD grants program.
+We work through the Brain & Behavior Research Foundation and their outstanding NARSAD grants program and through our own programs to eliminate the stigma.